the Number of the Beast

 So it’s a number … or a person

 The Book of Revelation is perhaps the most unusual book of the Bible, and not just because of the end of world visions.
-Unlike the rest of the Bible it offers no moral lesson.
-It is also written in metaphors and symbolism – very little should be taken at face value.
+Unlike the rest of the Bible it offers no moral lesson and is the only book that values wealth and possessions.
+But most importantly the Book of Revelation is written in metaphors and symbolism – very little should be taken at face value.
 As such the number of the beast isn’t a number at all.

 the Book of Revelation in art